-After School Activities & Athletic Programs
+After School Activities

-The school offers after school sports programs for both boys and girls in fifth through eighth grades.
-Other after school clubs are offered to students in kindergarten through eighth grade.
+The school offers after school clubs to students in kindergarten through eighth grade.
 In order to participate in sports and other after school activities, a student must be passing all classes with a grade of "C" or better and have a signed permission slip from a parent or guardian before being allowed to remain after school.
 Siblings of students involved in after school activities and students not involved in after school activities are not to be on school grounds after the busses leave at dismissal time unless they are registered and taken to the aftercare program.
 Students should be picked up promptly at the scheduled end time of the activity.